Candidate Handbook and Nominations Pack

 Key Staff

-Elections Clerk (EC) - Charlotte Morris-Davis, SOAS SU: Responsible for setting up and administering the elections.
+Elections Clerk (EC) - Diya Rattanpal, SOAS SU: Responsible for setting up and administering the elections.
 Your first contact for any election-related questions or complaints, the Elections Clerk will escalate your query or complaint as necessary.
 This role sits within the Students’ Union.

 Deputy Returning Officer (DRO) - Emily Chapman, SOAS: Responsible for making decisions on all election complaints and issues.
 Your first contact for any complaints against the Elections Clerk.
 This role sits within SOAS.